Advertising to Teens: How Brands Can Connect with a Generation that’s Always on Their Phones

 Ask any parent and they’ll tell you, teens are almost always on their phones.
-According to a June YouGov survey, 53 percent of teen internet users said they couldn’t go more than a day without their smartphones.
+According to Common Sense Media, 78 percent of teens check their devices at least once an hour.
 The question marketers need to be asking is, “What are teens doing while on their phones?”

 To try to figure that out, let’s look at the basic usage numbers and the primary things teens are using their phones for.